pendulum-project/ntpd-rs/docs/development/ca.md

 The above command gives the certificate a period validity of 5 years.
 If a different lifetime is desired, change the number following the `-days` argument to the number of days the certificate should be valid.
-The generated certificate should be concattenated together with the CA certificate, as ntpd-rs needs the full certificate chain in order to operate.
+The generated certificate should be concatenated together with the CA certificate, as ntpd-rs needs the full certificate chain in order to operate.
 We can use a simple command to do
 this: